 Since my breast cancer diagnosis in 2004, I have always valued the help and continuing support provided by Breast Cancer Care and share their vision of ‘wanting every person affected by breast cancer to get the best treatment, information and support’ (which I was fortunate enough to receive, and I continue to remain cancer-free.

-Sue has over 30 years of experience in the public sector, mainly as a financial specialist.
-After a career in central government she was Director of Finance and Resources, a role shared between two health regulators: the Human Tissue Authority and the Human Fertilisation and Embryology Authority.
-Sue sits on the conduct committees of two professional accountancy bodies and is herself a Fellow of the Chartered Institute of Management Accountants.
+Sue has over 30 years experience in the public sector, mainly as a financial specialist.
+She is a fellow of the Chartered Institute of Management Accountants and a member of the Institute of Internal Auditors.
+After a career in central government she was Director of Finance and Resources across two health regulators: the Human Tissue Authority and the Human Fertilisation and Embryology Authority.